Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 Businesses argue endlessly about platforms:

-- “We need to be on TikTok”
+- “We need to be on TikTok.”

-- “Google Ads is too expensive”
+- “Google Ads is too expensive.”

-- “Influencers don’t work”
+- “Influencers don’t work.”

-Channels don’t fail.
+Channels rarely fail.
 Weak offers fail.

-The Smarter Strategy: Lead With Value
+The Smarter Strategy: Lead With Irresistible Value

 Customer acquisition improves dramatically when your offer: